BMC-CS-113/BMC-CS-113.github.io/labs/Lab02.md

 <br>
 <br>

-**Checkpoint:** Before continung, have your TA review your stack diagrams with you.
+**Checkpoint:** Before continuing, have your TA review your stack diagrams with you.

 ## 2. Average.java

 Last week we asked a user for numbers and computed the sum of the numbers.
 This week we will compute the average of a set of numbers.
 Instead of implementing our entire algorithm in the main method, we will break out program down into multiple methods.

-In 2.1 - 2.x, you will be creating simple methods based on the documentation we provide below.
+In 2.1 - 2.5, you will be creating simple methods based on the documentation we provide below.

 > Make sure to test each method individually in your main method before moving onto the next method.